Legal

 IN THE DISTRICT COURT

-OF TRAVIS COUNTY, TEXAS
+OF SOME COUNTY, TEXAS

-345TH JUDICIAL DISTRICT
+SOME JUDICIAL DISTRICT

 ORDER ON PLAINTIFF'S NONSUIT WITHOUT PREJUDICE